Oliver1703dk/flood_detection_system/system_overview.md

 - **Payload Ingestion and Preparation**: `MQTTReceiver` buffers incoming payloads, `DataValidator` enforces the expected schema, and `StorageManager` archives raw JSON blobs under `storage/data/`.
 Only the freshest frame is retained via `LatestPayloadBuffer` so downstream stages operate on current context.
 - **Data Normalization (FSM Strategy)**: The production pipeline always runs the FSM strategy, transforming validated payloads into a normalized frame context with harmonized timestamps, motion/resource hints, sensor values, and base64 imagery.
 - **State Orchestration (Finite-State Machine)**:
-  - *State Set*: S0 – baseline watch; S1 – watchful suspicion; S2 – elevated review with sensor corroboration; S3 – confirmed flood response; S5 – resource-conserving fallback.
+  - *State Set*: S0 – normal watch with YOLO-n; S1 – uncertainty investigation with a tier bump and optional single LLM check when enabled; S2 – confirmed flood that mandates one LLM confirmation on first entry (when enabled) and may request follow-ups for slow scenes; S3 – ambiguity/conflict resolution that escalates to higher-accuracy tiers; S5 – resource-constrained override that degrades tiers and suspends LLMs.
-  - *Process Flow*: 1) baseline retrieval; 2) tier selection; 3) routing choice (local vs remote); 4) inference execution; 5) scoring fusion; 6) conflict detection; 7) LLM trigger when ambiguity persists; 8) state transition update; 9) decision output for downstream consumers.
+  - *Process Flow*: 1) baseline retrieval; 2) motion and resource assessment; 3) tier selection; 4) routing choice (local vs remote); 5) inference execution; 6) scoring fusion; 7) conflict tracking and, when `USE_LLM_CONFIRMATION` is true, LLM trigger for ambiguous frames or initial S2 entry; 8) state transition update; 9) decision output for downstream consumers.
+  - *Hysteresis & Counters*: thresholds at 0.35/0.65 with high/low/ambiguous counters (M/N/K) to prevent flapping; S5 retains the previous state as an anchor and exits once resources recover.
 - **YOLO Inference Flow**:
   1. Preprocessing: decode the base64 image, resize to the configured `IMAGE_SIZE`, and normalize channels.
   2. Multi-model inference: execute the configured checkpoints for the selected tier, using cached models when available.